richardj/Urfe/README.md

 “When you're out, we're IN.”

 The voice is so close it feels like it's inside me, I'm frozen to the spot.
 I lift my eyes expecting to face my doom.
-My (?) is heavy as a headweight.
+My neck is heavy as a headweight.
 At the far end of the room, over fifty feet of murk away the phantom stands, arms outstreched.
 Black on black, so black it shines.
 A sightless likeless whip in the fabric of existence.
 Sans eyes it stares at me, and I stare back, hypnotized.
 And then it begins.

 Slowly the arms begin to insinuate over the walls, a dark infusion rising upwards and outwards. (?) eating the blackness in it's wake.
 The fingers distinct, elongated and black spikes that move ever closer to my fixated stiff body.
 Cemented to the spot in terror.
 The head and body of the phantom rising to the height of the ceiling, a monstrous black mouth swallowing the library whole.
 Moving slowly, purposefully and steadily towards me.